 - Examination credit is applicable to the fulfillment of the major and General Education requirements, subject to the approval of the major advisor.

-- Students must register in advance through the Center of Adult Learning.
+- Students must register in advance through the Center for Innovation in Teaching to Enhance Learning (CITEL).

 - CLEP exams cannot be taken as a repeat of a course already taken at any institution.